Acoustiguide: Opus

 Launched at the Museums and Heritage Show in 2007, it comes in two models: Click (with keypad) and Touch (with touch screen).
 Both have color screens and provide audio content, images, video, photos, animation and maps.
 Both can be used as a wand or a headset player.
 This is the most popular unit available as of 2016.

 Offices

-Acoustiguide is owned and managed by Espro-Acoustiguide Group.
+Acoustiguide is owned and managed by the Orpheo Group.
 The Group operates worldwide through 7 subsidiaries and a network of distributors with offices in New York, London, Paris, Brussels, Berlin, Amsterdam, Salzburg, Madrid, Tel Aviv, Taipei, Sydney, St. Petersburg, Prague, Mexico City, Shanghai, and Tokyo.
 The company's list of clients include New York's MoMA and the UN visitor center, San Francisco's Asian Art Museum, Paris’ Musèe du Louvre, Musée d’Orsay, and Galeries Nationales du Grand Palais, London's Westminster Abbey and the Tower of London, Jerusalem's Israel Museum, Taipei's 101 Tower, Beijing's National Museum of China, and Sydney's Opera House.